HarshineeSriram/Eunoia-Mental-Health-Awareness-in-Workplace-Environment/README.md

 ## Introduction

 With an increase in technology, social network, and efficiency, human beings have been forced to become more efficient than ever.
-And with exceedingly intensive expections comes feelings of social resentment, depression, and lack of vigour.
-Mental illness in the workplace environment is still something that is known but not quite acted upon on a global scale, and hence is a universally-erupting meltdown.
+And with exceedingly intensive expectations comes feelings of social resentment, depression, and lack of vigour.
+Mental illness in the workplace environment is still something that is known but not quite acted upon on a global scale and hence is a universally-erupting meltdown.

 ## Brief description of this project